$\mathrm{G}_2$-instantons on the 7-sphere: Introduction

-With the proper conventions, the pullback of any anti-self-dual (ASD) instanton on $S^4$ is a $\G_2$-instanton on $S^7,$ giving us an abundant source of examples.
+With the proper conventions, the pullback of any anti-self-dual (ASD) instanton on $S^4$ is a $\G_2$-instanton on $S^7.$ This provides an abundant source of examples.
 The resulting families of $\G_2$-instantons can be further enlarged by the action of the automorphism group $\Spin(7),$ which interacts with the Hopf fibration in a nontrivial way.
 Our main results concern the dimension and completeness properties of these families.